 After finishing their respective films both men decided they wanted their own Triumph for personal use, Chris kept one of the three identical bikes that had been developed for Jurassic World and Triumph offered to have a custom Bonneville created for Beckham by British Customs.

 In order to create a bike that David could use as both a daily rider and a weekend trail hunter the team at British Customs set about creating a hybrid between a cafe racer and a scrambler.
 The first order of business was to further improve performance, so a set of Drag Pipes were installed along with the Airbox Elimination Kit, Air Injection Block Off Plugs, and Stage 1 Street Cams.
 A custom tune was then needed to get it all working at peak efficiency, significantly improving horsepower according the the trusty old seat-of-the-pants dyno.

-The original factory-spec tires were replaced with a pair of chunky Continental TKC80s, a new leather Slammer Seat was also fitted along with a new headlight and mesh grill.
 Perhaps the most appealing feature on the build is the use of the Motogadget Mini speedometer/odometer/onboard computer that’s been seamlessly integrated thanks to a Bonneville Triple Clamp – take a look at the image below to see it.
 In order to scroll through the display options a switch was then added to the inner end of the clutch side clip-on.